Analysis | Wisconsin is the proving ground for Republican efforts to hold power

 Since 2012, the split in the two-party vote margin in assembly races has moved around a lot.
 Control of the assembly hasn’t.

-In other words, Johnson not only wants to use false claims of fraud as a predicate for turning elections over to the state legislature — where election results could be overturned — but he also wants to turn them over to a legislature that is already imbalanced to his party’s benefit.
+In other words, Johnson not only wants to use false claims of fraud as a predicate for turning elections over to the state legislature — where election results could be overturned — but he also wants to turn them over to a legislature that is already unbalanced to his party’s benefit.

 When Gov. Tony Evers (D) won election in 2018, Republicans quickly moved to strip power from his position.
 The rationale offered by the state assembly speaker, Robin Vos (R), was explicit: “We are going to have a very liberal governor who is going to enact policies that are in direct contrast to what many of us believe in.”
 It’s true that Evers would enact policies to which many Republicans objected, of course, but that’s how elections work.
 Losing an election is not a justifiable reason to strip power from the position that you lost.

-Wisconsin is unusually polarized along one of the central dividing lines in American politics at the moment: urban versus rural, which overlaps with White versus non-White.
-You can see the divide in the results from the 2020 election by county.
-Most counties voted for Trump over Biden, but more populous counties — and, in particular, Milwaukee — preferred Biden.
+Wisconsin is unusually polarized along one of the central dividing lines in American politics at the moment: urban vs. rural, which overlaps with White vs. non-White.
+You can see the division in the results from the 2020 election by county.
+Most counties voted for Trump over Biden, but more-populous counties — and, in particular, Milwaukee — preferred Biden.
 As was the case elsewhere, the two-party vote correlated to the density of the White population.

 So a bunch of mostly White rural counties that preferred Trump saw the state go to Biden thanks to voters in the big city.
 Those rural counties are disproportionately represented in the state legislature.
 And so their residents get this sense that elections are being unfairly skewed by citizens who don’t look like them from parts of the state that don’t look like theirs.

-“If you took Madison and Milwaukee out of the state election formula, we would have a clear majority,” Robin Vos said in 2018, which is true — but also not how democracy works.
+“If you took Madison and Milwaukee out of the state election formula, we would have a clear majority,” Robin Vos said in 2018, which is true — but also not how our democracy works.

 It’s also misleading on its own.
 It is true that most Wisconsin residents live in counties that Trump won in 2020, about 63 percent of the population.